urbit/urbit.org-reloaded/content/grants/profiling.md

 ## Duration and Compensation

 The expected duration is two months.
-Compensation is TODO.
+Compensation is 1 star upon sucessful completion of the apprenticeship.